edgonzalesjr/SOC-Automation-Lab/README.md

 - Wazuh: Offers security visibility into endpoints by monitoring their behavior and identifying threats, vulnerabilities, and anomalies.
 - TheHive: A versatile security incident response tool, simplifies the creation, management, and analysis of security incidents.
 - Shuffle: Automation for Security Orchestration Automation and Response.
+- Ubuntu Server: Use to host the SSH server.
+- Windows 10 Eval: End-user workstation.
 - VirusTotal: Analyzes suspicious files, hash, IP address for malware and malicious content using antivirus engines and website scanners.
 - Mimikatz: It extracts passwords stored in memory on Windows machine.
 - Email: Used to send notifications to analyst, prompting to investigate incidents further.